 The Chatsworth Schools Fellowship, inspired by Sir Ken Robinson, is an opportunity for a girl from Y3 upwards, who is outstanding in Art, Music, Drama or Dance to have a small reduction in fees and extra coaching.
 They will be entrepreneurial by nature, courageous by spirit and exhibit an ability to lead.
 Click here for more info.

 Good for: Children who prefer a smaller, more intimate and ‘family’ oriented school.
 Parents who care about the academics but resolutely don’t want to hot-house their kids or force them to grow up too fast.
 Anyone looking for good value education – at 20% less than most private schools it may open up an option not previously thought available to some families.

 Dare to disagree: Oh be my guest!
-The next open day is Wed 27 June – 9.30am-11.30am.
+The next Open Day is Fri 15 October at 9.30am.
 Take a look and then let me know what you think.

 Highfield Preparatory School, 2 West Road, Maidenhead SL6 1PD Tel: 01628 624918